jondaiello/foundations-of-html/lesson-02/README.md

 For this course we’ll be using Chrome to view our projects.

 ## Let’s Jump In!
-Before we get started learning the nitty-gritty of ‘how’ and ‘why’ we do HTML, I wanted to start off with some inspiration for you.
+Before we get started learning the full depth behind ‘how’ and ‘why’ we do HTML, I wanted to start off with some inspiration for you.
 Everyone loves to accomplish something and it serves to keep the momentum going.
-So this lesson will focus on doing HTML.
+So this lesson will focus on *doing* HTML with brief descriptions of what it all means.

 We’re going to dive right in and build our very first HTML web page.